andrewcooke/choochoo/docs/data-model.md

 For a StatisticName to be useful it must be associated with some values.
-More exactly, it must have entries in the **StatisticJournal** which associated values at particular times with **Source**s.
+More exactly, it must have entries in the **StatisticJournal** which associated values at particular times with **Sources**.

-There are three types of StatisticJournal, for values that are integers, floats and text.
+There are four types of StatisticJournal, three for values that are integers, floats and text, and one that has no value but is simply a marker that an incident occured - a timestamp.

 It will be convenient later to divide Statistics into two kinds: